 Volume 87.2, one of our general issues, is headed your way!

 If you are a current subscriber, we appreciate your support and we look forward to your feedback!
 If you are interested in subscribing to the UMKC Law Review, please follow the link, https://umkclawreview.org/subscribe/.

 Forthcoming, Volume 87.3 will be our second symposium issue focusing on Administrative Law!
 We will keep you posted on when to anticipate its delivery.

 We are currently sold out of Vol. 87.1 paper copies.
-We will update our webpage when more hard copies become available.
-In the meantime, all articles included in the 87.1 Issue are available online at Westlaw, Lexis Nexis, and HeinOnline.
+Hard copies will no longer be available.
+However, all articles included in the 87.1 Issue are available online at Westlaw, Lexis Nexis, and HeinOnline.

 For those who have recently ordered a single issue of 87.1, we process mailing orders weekly and orders take approximately one to two weeks to fulfill.